- A professional profile summarizes a candidate’s certification/licensure and highlights strengths and special qualifications.

 Craft your professional profile to tell your unique story

 When the educator job market is tight, employers receive huge numbers of résumés for teaching positions.
 Many administrators ask an assistant to sort applications by reading the top half of the first page of the résumé.
 Look at your own résumé.
 Fold it in half.
 Is your teacher certification/licensure clearly evident in your professional profile?
 Do these one or two lines make you stand out in a positive way, leading the reader to bother with the rest of your résumé?
 What else might help you to make the “short list” of potential candidates?
+Any experience where you transitioned a class to remote learning is highly desirable by employers.

 After your professional profile, your educational background should be summarized, with the most recent degree listed first.
 Strong candidates list their high GPA with the degree earned.
 After education, list teaching experience, remembering that field experience, clinical experience and student teaching ARE teaching experiences.
 After formal teaching experience, list related teaching experience, followed by other work experience.
 Yes, administrators look at other work experience to see if you held those jobs over a series of summers, or for an extended period of time.
 Your past experience is the best predictor of your future performance, and working at the community pool for three summers is a sign of your success with that job.